Deciding on the best camera for Milky Way photography can be overwhelming.

 - Rokinon 10 mm f/2.8 ED: A similar option to the previous one, but also available for Nikon and Canon APC-C cameras.

 - Sigma 16mm 1.4 DC DN: If you’re looking for a lens with autofocus and some weather sealing, this is a good option.
 Compatible with: Sony E mounts and Micro 4/3 cameras.

 Best wide-angle zoom lenses for shooting the Milky Way (APS-C)

 - Tokina AT-X 11-20mm f/2.8 AF Pro DX: In terms of quality for price, this is the best generic wide-angle lens for night photography on APS-C cameras.
 Compatible with: Nikon and Canon APS-C cameras.

 - Sony – FE 12-24mm F4 G: This is the best wide-angle Milky Way lens to pair with Sony crop-sensor models.
 It’s not f/2.8, but it’s wide and versatile.
 Compatible with: Sony.

 Talking specifically about the best Nikon lens for shooting the Milky Way, you’ll find:

-- Nikkor 14-24 f/2.8G ED: This is the lens I’ve been using all these years to photograph the Milky Way.
+- Nikkor 14-24 f/2.8G ED: This is the lens I’ve been using for years to photograph the Milky Way.
 It’s versatile, sharp, and fast.
-Today, however, there are new lenses offering better functions and results for a lower price, like the Sigma 14-24 f/2.8.
+Today, however, there are new lenses that offer better functions and results for a lower price, such as the Sigma 14-24 f/2.8.

 - Nikkor 24mm f/1.4G ED: The best Nikon prime lens for shooting the Milky Way.
 You won’t capture the best quality at 1.4, but you’ll have the chance to use a short exposure time and capture more light.